 A Quick Look at the Bebionic Hand

-It is rare that we get a video review of a myoelectric hand from someone other than the manufacturer.
-In this case, we have the added benefit of hearing from Christoffer Lindhe.
+We rarely get a video review of a bionic hand from someone other than the manufacturer.
+In this case, we have the benefit of hearing from Christoffer Lindhe.
 Christoffer is not only a long-time prosthesis user.
-He also owns his own prosthetics company, which makes him pretty much an all-round expert.
+He also owns his own prosthetics company.
 Here, he gives us an honest assessment of his bebionic hand.

 Bebionic’s Key Features